Fraud is different from Waste and Abuse, and most technology solutions don’t adequately address either issue.

 In order to fully solve the overpayment crisis in America – including fraud, waste and abuse – health organizations need to shine a light on the areas of this problem that remain uncovered.
 In 2016, CMS estimated the Medicaid improper payment rate at 10.5% or $36 billion.

 A good FWA solution, integrated as part of a broader overpayment prevention program, should be able to make quick progress of identifying leakage at your healthcare organization.
-Here’s what you don’t know about FWA – and how to fix it:
+Here are 6 things you don’t know about FWA – and how to fix them:

 Waste is Eliminated with Efficiency